Manage Users, Groups, and Roles

 addNewGroupDialog71

-• Description.
-An optional description of the new Couchbase-Server group.
+• Description: An optional description for the user group.

-• Map to LDAP Group.
-The name of an existing LDAP group to which the new Couchbase-Server group is to be mapped.
-For details, see Map LDAP Groups to Couchbase Server Roles.
+• Map to LDAP Group: The name of an existing LDAP group to which this group must be mapped.
+For more information, see Map LDAP Groups to Couchbase Server Roles.

-Below the first category, the Bucket, Data, and other categories appear: in most of these categories, roles can be applied to some or all buckets defined on the cluster.
-Additionally, within any given bucket, the assigned role can apply to all or to a subset of scopes and collections defined for that bucket (see Scopes and Collections, for an overview of scopes and collections).
+You can apply the roles to some or all buckets of the cluster.
+Within any given bucket, the assigned role can apply to all or to a subset of scopes and collections defined for that bucket.

 Create a Group with an Administrative Role

-To create a ClusterAdmin group, each of whose members is granted the Cluster Admin role, enter the following:
+For example, to create a ClusterAdmin group where all members are granted the Cluster Admin role, do the following:

 addNewGroupDialogNoMapping70

-As this indicates, no LDAP group mapping is required to define a group intended for the support only of users who are defined on Couchbase Server as local or external.
+In this example, LDAP group mapping is not required.
+The group is intended only for users defined on Couchbase Server as local or external.
 For an explanation of LDAP group mappings, see Map LDAP Groups to Couchbase Server Roles.

 Create a Group with a Data-Access Role

 Within each bucket, Couchbase Server organizes data into scopes and collections.
-For an overview, see Scopes and Collections.
-Access to each bucket, each scope, and each collection is protected by Role-Based Access Control.
-Therefore, roles must be assigned accordingly.
+For more information, see Scopes and Collections.
+You must assign appropriate roles because Role-Based Access Control (RBAC) protects access to each bucket, scope, and collection.

 dataCategoryOpen70